jarviscanada/jarvis_data_eng_BikervensBernard/linux_sql/README.md

 # Implementation
 I will be in charge of designing and implementing a monitoring tool that will assist a potential business need using
- - Linux command lines
+ - Linux command lines to get all the node's information
- - Bash scripts
+ - Bash scripts to automate the project
- - PostgreSQL
+ - PostgreSQL to save the data
- - Docker
+ - Docker for distribution

 ## **Architecture**